Oznium.com Call us toll free.

 Can I use these led's with a sequencer?
 And do you know where I can purchase a sequencer? - by John (Metairie, La.)

 You can use any LED with a sequencer.
-Sorry, don't really know where to purchase a sequencer.
+Sorry, we don't know where to purchase a sequencer.

 I am looking at the 6' length to use in my son's room.
 Which of the three AC transformers that you sell would be proper? - by Richard